pylena/DocumentVerificationAPI/README.md

 **Unique Verification Code** – Each document gets a unique digital code **Verify Documents** – Users can verify documents using the unique code.

+## Entity Framework vs Dapper for fetching Data

+* EF Core may not be as fast as Dapper for complex queries, especially when dealing with large datasets.
+This is due to the overhead of tracking entities, generating SQL dynamically, and handling lazy loading.
+* Dapper is generally faster than EF Core for read-heavy operations

 ### API Documentation
 * Endpoint: POST /api/documents
 * Uploads a document and generates a unique verification code.